Janov (Bruntál District): History

 Janov was probably founded in 1251 by Bishop Bruno von Schauenburg as an agricultural forest village.
 From its inception until 1588, Janov was part of the Osoblaha estate, owned by the bishops of Olomouc.
 In 1535, it was promoted to a free mining town by bishop Stanislav I Thurzo.
 It was assumed that there are rich deposits of precious metals around the town and its mining will bring prosperity and wealth.
 Although the assumptions were not met and the mining ended in 1581, the already granted privileges helped the development of Janov and gave the town an urban character.

 The prosperity ended with the Thirty Years' War, when Janov was occupied by the Swedish army.
 In 1741 during the War of the Austrian Succession, the town was burned down by Prussians.
 However, the town recovered.
 In 1938, Janov was annexed by the Nazi Germany.
-After the war, the German population was expelled and the town depopulated.
+After World War II, the German population was expelled and the town depopulated.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.